anadis504/tiralabra-maze/Documentation/WeekReport3.md

 7. Has a random numbers generating method (I followed this course’s guidelines)

 Time complexity of generating one row is O(n²) and it does this m times making the time complexity of this generator O(n²m).
 There are no restrictions for the size of the maze (as in Wilson’s, my (so far) implementation restricts the size to n<=100 m<=100)

+Questions: Is this somehow the way documentation should be like?

+For next week: implement solving algorithms, can I use the ones from Tira?
+Like dfs, bfs, Dijkstra?Also there is no user interface yet.
+Then I have to make the documentation of the WilsonsAlgo generator, and its time complexity (the same manner as here?).
+I have to admit that each of the algorithms took me one full day to figure out and write, it was really hard.
+I’m not complaining, it was really fun, especially once it kind of took off (but before it took of it was quite frustrating).
+Also, I hope to make it to the workshop on Monday and get help with the starting of the testing.

+Time spent: 20h